nickbryan/httputil/README.md

 ## TODO
 * [ ] Should we use problem details as the error format?
 If so, do we have a problem package or just have them as Error in the root?
+* [ ] Move Details to httputil.ProblemDetails and then consider a package problem that just creates instances of ProblemDetails.
+What to do about handler?
+Should it still return error or only the ProblemDetails type?
+How could we also drop the need to pass a pointer for nil in the return arguments?
+Something instead of nil to represent empty?
+Union type?
+Httputil.NoProblem
 * [ ] Finish tests on server.go.
 * [ ] Finish testing handler.go.
 * [ ] Check over status codes used and error messages sent to user and logs are correct in the JSON handler code.